7 Telltale Signs You Are Experiencing The 7-Year Itch

 Image: Shutterstock

 In this busy life, love isn’t self-sufficient.
 A marriage or a relationship needs to be fed and nurtured by spending regular quality time together.
-If you think you are beginning to spend less meaningful time together, don’t hesitate to speak with your significant other about how you are both feeling about it.
+If you manage to do so, it is among the top signs your relationship will last.
+However, if you think you are beginning to spend less meaningful time together, don’t hesitate to speak with your significant other about how you are both feeling about it.

 If you want to feel connected, it is essential to spend time with each other, develop meaningful traditions together, and laugh together.
 Plan regular outings, date nights, and do whatever it takes to carve time out of your busy lives for each other.